 The desperation is pathetic.
 I am literally looking at two different deleted emails…sent on the same day: “50% OFF + More!
 Sale Ends Friday!” …then, “SALE EXTENDED: 50% OFF + More!
 Sale Ends Friday!”

 What?
 I suppose the old-school version of this is the sweet rug store in my town that several times – I kid you not…SEVERAL – have hung huge banners that say “GOING OUT OF BUSINESS SALE.”
-Apparently, their plea for help has worked.
 Over and over again.
+Apparently, their plea for help has worked because, well, they’re still there months later.
 Is this winning?
 Is this flash of cash the core reason behind this lame, sky-is-falling tactic, except daily?

 Desperate Marketers, beware: This kind of despondency is precisely what will end your relationship with your customers.
 Because, who likes the needy, gushy, I’ll-give-you-anything kind of relationship, anyway?
 Where’s the bravado?
 The ‘cool,’ independent factor that says “I’m good either way.
 Buy from me.
 Or don’t.
 We’re solid over here.”

 Maybe some of these CMOs need to read The New Rules to learn a bit about boundaries and self respect.
 And grow a pair.